karenpayneoregon/karenpayneoregon.github.io/index.md

 # Karen Payne code samples
-A list of various code samples on GitHub...
+A list of various code samples on GitHub to learn from.

 # C# Entity Framework code samples